 If you have severe pain that fits with gout, you should arrange an urgent appointment to see your doctor, or seek advice from 111 on the phone.

-Gout does not usually make you feel unwell in yourself or feverish.
+Gout does not usually make you feel unwell or feverish.
 If you have a fever alongside a hot painful joint, you should seek an urgent visit with your doctor or attend the emergency department out of working hours.
 This is because it may not be gout, and in some cases, bacterial infections of the joint can cause similar symptoms to gout, and this requires urgent confirmation and antibiotics.

 If you get recurring episodes of gout, seek a routine appointment with your doctor.
 Your doctor could prescribe strong pain relief to have in case, and may prescribe a tablet to protect the stomach from the heartburn anti-inflammatory tablets can cause.

 Your doctor might consider prescribing allopurinol tablets, which prevents uric acid crystals from forming and therefore reduces the risk of future flare-ups – but it’s only safe to start this once you’re over any current episode.
+Colchicine is another medicine used to ease an attack of gout - usually only used if you have problems or side-effects with anti-inflammatory painkillers – and steroid tablets or injections can also occasionally be considered in certain cases.
+A recent new treatment for gout that now may also be prescribed is called canakinumab.

 The doctor will ask about your symptoms and, if you are comfortable, examine you.
 Depending on the possible diagnosis, you may be offered a blood test that can look for high uric acid levels, a needle can be used to get fluids from the joint and sent for testing, or imaging (ultrasound, X-ray, CT scan) could be carried out, or you may be referred to a specialist department.

 Your doctor may prescribe stronger pain relief if symptoms are particularly severe or persist for more than a few days.
-This may be a stronger ibuprofen-type tablet or a short course of colchicine tablets.

 Was this helpful?